 Professionals should use their judgement to assess whether a child or young person requires a family member to participate in a discussion about information sharing, prioritising the wellbeing and safety of that child or young person.

 Considerations for seeking the views of a child’s relevant family members

 If the professional forms the view that it is appropriate, safe and reasonable to seek the views of a relevant family member or members, they should explain the process for sharing information under the Child Information Sharing Scheme and listen to any concerns that the family member may have.
 This discussion may assist professionals to make more informed decisions about information sharing and the services they deliver to better respond to the needs and risks of the child in their broader family context.

 In having these conversations with children and their family members, information sharing entities will often want to discuss the confidential information they are proposing to share.
-Information sharing entities must take care to ensure that any information sharing that occurs during these conversations is authorised under the scheme or other laws (see Section 4 – Relationship of the scheme with other laws, for more information).
+Information sharing entities must take care to ensure that any information sharing that occurs during these conversations is authorised under the scheme or other laws (see Chapter 4 – Relationship of the scheme with other laws, for more information).
 For example, disclosure of a person’s own information to the person or their guardian is authorised under law, while disclosure of a third party’s information may not be.

 In some cases, a professional may form a view that it is not appropriate, safe or reasonable to seek the views of a relevant family member.
 This may occur where a young person is able to make their own decisions, for example a young person who may be living independently or who may be a parent themselves.
 If a family member is a perpetrator or alleged perpetrator of any form of abuse (including family violence), then it would not be appropriate, safe or reasonable to seek their views.